pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

     * *similar to what we have done here*

-    * invite a Loomio consultant either to deliver that or to work with you to deliver that.
+    * invite a Diehard.Fund consultant either to deliver that or to work with you to deliver that.